hdShang/arxiv-daily/docs/cs-AI/2025-08-12/papers/250810047v1-a-survey-of-optimization-modeling-meets-llms-progress-and-future-dir.md

 ---
 layout: default
-title: A Survey of Optimization Modeling Meets LLMs: Progress and Future Directions
+title: "A Survey of Optimization Modeling Meets LLMs: Progress and Future Directions"
 ---

 # A Survey of Optimization Modeling Meets LLMs: Progress and Future Directions